Chapter 7: Inertia

 The acceleration when the skater had her arms close to her body was about 296 rad/sec2, while that when she had her arms spread out was about 74 rad/sec2.
 Therefore, having her limbs closer to her body will give her a much higher angular acceleration!

-As seen in the equation Izz = ½ m r2, her height is arbitrary, thus lowering her height would not change the inertia nor will it change her angular acceleration.
+As seen in the equation Izz = ½ m r2, her height is arbitrary; thus, lowering her height would not change the inertia, nor would it change her angular acceleration.

 Part b: